-This program introduces participants to the graphical interface environment as a composer: discovery and use of the OpenMusic interface, creation of patches with the use of musical editors and algorithmic generation of musical sequences, an introduction to musical formalism, and the use of two types of models used in 20th century music, stochastic or random models used in "spectral" music.
+This course introduces participants to the use of a graphical programming environment in the context of a composer's activity.
+It proposes the discovery and the use of the OpenMusic interface, the creation of patches with the use of musical editors, the algorithmic generation of musical sequences, an initiation to musical formalization and the use of models used in the music of the 20th and 21st centuries.

 Educational Resources and Techniques

-Class Format: training alternates between presentations, explanations on theory, studying examples to analyze, and hands-on exercises;
+Class Format: Class is taught in English.
+Training alternates between presentations, explanations on theory, studying examples to analyze, and hands-on exercises

 Supervision and Assessment